aidan-hubley/Obsidian/Notes for Car.md

 - VIN: 4S4BSANC7J3264968
 - Eerie Insurance (with Fam):
 	- Monthly Premium: ??? (maybe in the range of $100)
+	- Consumer Insurance Company (Dad goes there to discuss Eerie insurance)
+	- Call them (717-763-7631) "My name is ...
+I am on my parent's house and auto insurance ...
+I am looking to buy a car."
 - PSECU rate